Neverball/neverball-docs/Entities.md

 version | Level version.
-It is specified as "X.Y", where X is incremented every time the level is changed in a way that breaks existing replays, and Y is incremented for all other changes. author  | Author's name bonus   | Marks the level as a bonus level. idle    | Neverputt: time to wait after the ball has stopped before starting the next shot.
-This is useful if you have moving objects that may hit the ball while the player is making the shot. par     | Neverputt: the number of strokes required to complete the hole.
+It is specified as "X.Y", where X is incremented every time the level is changed in a way that breaks existing replays, and Y is incremented for all other changes. author  | Author's name bonus   | Marks the level as a bonus level. idle    | Neverputt: Time to wait after the ball has stopped before starting the next shot.
+This is useful if you have moving objects that may hit the ball while the player is making the shot. par     | Neverputt: The number of strokes required to complete the hole.

 For portability, all filenames should use the "/" (forward slash) character as the directory separator.